Freedom in the World

 B. Political Pluralism and Participation: 15 / 16

 The main political parties are the PLN, the PAC, and the PUSC.
 Since 1949, power in Costa Rica has alternated between the PLN and the PUSC.
 Dissatisfaction with party politics and political scandals resulted in defections from the PLN in the early 2000s.
-The newly formed PAC then became a rising force in Costa Rican politics as the PUSC collapsed under the weight of various political scandals.
+The newly formed PAC has become a rising force in Costa Rican politics as the PUSC has withered under the weight of various political scandals.
 By the 2014 elections, it appeared that Costa Rica’s traditional two-party system had collapsed, as nine parties gained power and coalition negotiations ensued.

 Every president since 1990 has been accused of corruption after leaving office, with the exception of Óscar Arias, who served from 2006 to 2010.
-In December 2012, an appeals court overturned the corruption conviction of former president Miguel Ángel Rodríguez.
-Rodríguez was convicted in 2011 on corruption charges related to a business deal between the Costa Rican Electricity Institute and Alcatel, a French telecommunications company.
-He returned to court in October 2013 to face embezzlement charges.
-Costa Rica was ranked 49 out of 177 countries and territories surveyed in Transparency International’s 2013 Corruption Perceptions Index.
+In 2012, an appeals court overturned the corruption conviction of former president Miguel Ángel Rodríguez, who returned to court in 2013 to face embezzlement charges.
+Costa Rica was ranked 47 out of 175 countries and territories surveyed in Transparency International’s 2014 Corruption Perceptions Index.

 Civil Liberties: 53 / 60

 D. Freedom of Expression and Belief: 16 / 16